 Many people enjoy the adrenaline rush from extreme sports and thrill seeking activities.
-However it is essential before you take the plunge, metaphorically or literally, that you understand your position and the duties owed to you by providers should you injure yourself in a dangerous recreational activity.
+However it is essential that before you take the plunge, metaphorically or literally, you understand your position and the duties owed to you by providers should you injure yourself during a dangerous recreational activity.

 The tort of negligence and personal injury

-An action for negligence requires the Defendant’s failure to exercise due care and skill to result in a personal injury or damage to the Plaintiff.
-To claim an action for negligence under the Civil Liability Act 2002 (NSW), the plaintiff must establish on the balance of probabilities that:
+An action for negligence requires the defendant’s failure to exercise due care and skill which then results in a personal injury or damage to the plaintiff.

 - The injury or damage suffered was not too remote a consequence of the breach of duty.

 To learn more about how breach of duty is established in negligence cases, please read one of our previous articles.

 It is important to note that an action for negligence will not succeed if the defendant can establish a defence, such as the dangerous recreational activity defence.

 Under the Civil Liability Act 2002 (NSW), the defendant cannot be held liable for personal injury or damage suffered where the harm results from the materialisation of an obvious risk of a dangerous recreational activity engaged in by the plaintiff.
 This will be true even if the plaintiff was not aware of the risk when they engaged in the dangerous recreational activity.

 A recreational activity includes any activity pursued for enjoyment, relaxation, or leisure; any activity pursued at a place such as a beach, park, or other public space; and any sport.
 A dangerous recreational activity is one that involves a significant risk of physical harm.